- Courses Courses

 A paralegal is a lawyer's assistant who helps a lawyer prepare for a meeting or a trial.
 This preparation may include researching facts or laws and writing reports used during the case.
 An associate's or bachelor's degree is required, depending on the employer.
 Some employers may also require on-the-job training or professional certification.

 |Other Requirements||Some employers may require certification; on-the-job training may be required|

 |Projected Job Growth (2012-2022)*||17% for paralegals and legal assistants|

 |Average Salary (2015)*||$52,390 annually for paralegals and legal assistants|

 There are no universal requirements for a paralegal, but there are several possible educational paths a potential paralegal might take.
 Educational options include certificate programs and degree programs.
 The American Bar Association (ABA) approves educational programs for paralegals.
 However, only a little over a quarter of the available associate and bachelor's degree programs are ABA-approved.
 Any programs that offer a degree entirely online are not ABA-approved, because the ABA requires that at least ten semester hours of courses related to the law be taken in a traditional classroom.

 The path requiring the least amount of time is a certificate, which can take as little as seven months to complete.
-Most certificate programs are for people who have an associate or bachelor's degree in another area.
+Most certificate programs are for people who have an associate's or bachelor's degree in another area.
 A few require applicants to have a specified number of college credit hours plus experience in the area of law.
 Certificate programs only include courses pertinent to paralegal work and do not include general education courses.
-Courses cover law and ethics, legal research, legal writing, business law, family law, intellectual property and personal injury.

-In 2013, average annual salaries were almost $51,170, or more than $24 per hour, according to the BLS.
-States with the highest percentage of paralegals in the state's employment numbers were the District of Columbia, Florida, Delaware and West Virginia.
+In 2015, average annual salaries were almost $52,390, or more than $25 per hour, according to the BLS.
+States with the highest percentage of paralegals in the state's employment numbers were the District of Columbia, Connecticut, Delaware, and West Virginia.